dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 ---
-title: "IBM Watson, Do You Have a Moment to Hear the Good News?"
+title: "Hello Watson, Might You Spare a Moment to Hear the Good News?"
 categories: "blog"
 tags: "religion censorship philosophy politics communism"
 headline: "When AI Has That Come-To-Jesus Moment In A Violently Antireligious Communist Movement"